kor5n/germanTest/README.md

 # germanTest
-App that I will use(using) for practicing german
+App that I will use(or am using) for practicing german